MHinzie/WikiCS-GraphMining/README.md

 This project was built and run in **Google Colab**.

 1. Open `main_notebook.ipynb` in Colab (or clone the repo and open locally)
-2. Run all cells in order — the dataset downloads automatically via `torch_geometric`
+2. Run all cells in order, the dataset downloads via `torch_geometric`
 3. No GPU required, but Colab's free T4 speeds things up

 To install dependencies locally: